OpenTechSchool-Brussels/blast-it/sampling.markdown

     int* mixingBuffer = NULL;
 ```

-and instanciate it with the same size as the others, the difference being that one value has twice the size of the previous buffers:
+and instantiate it with the same size as the others, the difference being that one value has twice the size of the previous buffers:

 ```java
 data.mixingBuffer = new int[data.bufferFrames * data.channels];